software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 29
 >
 > Decide which team member gives the Sprint Review demonstration at the beginning of the next Sprint.
 The team member should be _someone else as the one who gave it previously_.
 This team member should make sure that they have a working version of the application either deployed to Render (preferred) or on their computer and is able to show how the new features work in the user's perspective.
-If you managed to deploy the application to Render, demonstrate the features in the production environment.
+If possible, demonstrate the features in the production environment.
 >
 > As in the previous Sprint Review, prepare some _sensible_ test data for the Sprint Review.